ufukusubutun/Reordering_Switch/docs/topology.md

 The topology comes built in with a temporary 120 GB storage (that is wiped at the completion of the reservation.)
 This storage is built under `/mydata`.

-### Instantitating:
+### Instantiating:

-In order to instantiate the topology, navigate to the [cloudlab profile](https://www.cloudlab.us/show-profile.php?uuid=999fe067-bf91-11ed-b28b-e4434b2381fc) and click on 'Instantiate'.
+In order to instantiate the topology, navigate to the [Cloudlab profile](https://www.cloudlab.us/show-profile.php?uuid=999fe067-bf91-11ed-b28b-e4434b2381fc) and click on 'Instantiate'.
 You will need a Cloudlab account.

 This will bring about a page with customazible parameters including what hardware to use for specific node on the topology, link capacities to request and a possibility to attach a permenant Cloudlab Storage space (called 'dataset').
 The defeault parameters would provide the environment we used on the paper.
 However, to be able to effectively work with multiple experiments and store results, you may want to create a dataset through your Cloudlab account, see [Advanved](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/topology.md#advanced).